Installation

 • compute line counts or line strings in a custom control

-• drive your own SkiaSharp drawing code
+• drive your own native or SkiaSharp drawing code

 • use the engine outside Uno entirely